 The governance and sustainability committee reviewed the qualifications of the directors listed above who are seeking re-election and recommended to the board of directors that each be elected to serve for an additional one-year term.
-The board of directors has confirmed
+The board of directors has confirmed the nominations.

 In accordance with our articles of incorporation and bylaws, a nominee will be elected as a director if the number of votes cast in favor of the election exceeds the number of votes cast against the election of that nominee.
 Abstentions and broker non-votes will not be counted as votes cast.
-If the number of votes cast in favor of the election of a director is less than the number of votes cast against the election of the director, the director is required to tender his or her resignation from the board of directors to the governance and sustainability committee.
-The governance and sustainability committee will recommend to the board of directors whether to accept or reject the tendered resignation or whether other action should be taken.
+If the number of votes cast in favor of the election of a director is less than the number of votes cast against the election of the director, the director is required to tender his or her resignation from the board of directors to the governance and sustainability committee will recommend to the board of directors whether to accept or reject the tendered resignation or whether other action should be taken.
 Any such resignation will be effective only upon its acceptance by the board of directors.
-The board of directors will act on the recommendation of the governance and sustainability committee and publicly disclose its decision, and the rationale behind its decision, within 90 days from the date of the announcement of the final results of balloting for the election.
+The board of directors will act on the recommendation of the governance and sustainability colors its decision, and the rationale behind its decision, within 90 days from the date of the announcement of the final results of balloting for the election.

 The board of directors recommends you vote FOR the election of each of the nominees listed above, and your proxy will be so voted unless you specify otherwise.
+EXECUTIVE 4 AUDIT COMPENSATION COMMITTEE 5 INFORMATION ABOUT STOCK OWNERSHIP 6 PROPOSALS TO BE VOTED ON 7 MEETING INFORMATION